 PSO1.
-Design and develop Mechatronics systems to solve the complex engineering. problem by integrating electronics, mechanical and control systems.
+Design and develop Mechatronics systems to solve the complex engineering problem by integrating electronics, mechanical and computing systems.

 PSO2.
-Apply the engineering knowledge to conduct investigations of complex engineering problem. related to instrumentation, control, automation, robotics and provide solutions.
+To analyze and provide solution for the real time engineering problems related to instrumentation, control, automation, and robotics.

 KUMARAGURU COLLEGE OF TECHNOLOGY